 - 1. Number of inspections to ensure quality of air and water standards in and around the Port are up to national standards - 2.
-The percentage of Port real-estate pledged to economic development - 3.
-Number of electric vehicles, equipment, and cranes - 4.
-Number of 'Green Marine' initiatives - 5.
+Percentage of port real estate pledged to economic development - 3.
+Number of electric vehicles, equipment, and cranes - 2.4.
+Number of 'Green Marine' initiatives improved upon - 3.5.
 Number of hours contributed to The University of Southern Mississippi's 'Gulf Blue' program